Sensitivity Analysis in Project Management

 Website Launch and Marketing Budget Sensitivity

-Let’s say you’re launching a new e-commerce website and have created a detailed project plan with a budget of $10,000 for marketing activities to promote the launch.
+Let’s say you’re launching a new e-commerce website and have created a detailed project plan with a $10,000 budget for marketing activities to promote the launch.

 Here’s how you could conduct a project sensitivity analysis for this marketing budget: